PranavNagrecha/Salesforce-RAG/rag/development/locking-and-concurrency-strategies.md

 - **Lock-free design complexity**: The complexity of implementing lock-free patterns may not be justified for all scenarios.
 The decision requires evaluation based on concurrency levels and development resources.

 - **Deadlock prevention strategies**: Consistent lock ordering is effective but may not be feasible for all scenarios.
 The decision requires evaluation based on operation complexity and lock acquisition patterns.

+## Edge Cases and Limitations

+### High-Concurrency Scenarios

+**Scenario**: Multiple processes attempting to update the same records simultaneously can cause lock contention.

+**Consideration**:
+- Implement retry logic with exponential backoff
+- Use Queueable for retry operations to defer to separate transaction context
+- Consider using event-driven patterns to reduce lock contention
+- Monitor lock contention patterns and optimize as needed

+### Partial Success in Bulk Operations

+**Scenario**: When processing collections, some records may succeed while others fail due to locking.

+**Consideration**:
+- Implement idempotent operations to allow safe retries
+- Track successful and failed records separately
+- Use Database methods with `allOrNone=false` for partial success
+- Log failures for manual intervention if needed

+### Deadlock Scenarios

+**Scenario**: Circular lock dependencies can cause deadlocks where transactions wait indefinitely.

+**Consideration**:
+- Design operations to acquire locks in consistent order
+- Implement deadlock detection and retry mechanisms
+- Use NOWAIT locking for read operations to fail fast
+- Monitor for deadlock patterns and adjust lock ordering

+### Long-Running Transactions

+**Scenario**: Transactions that hold locks for extended periods increase contention.

+**Consideration**:
+- Minimize transaction scope by performing expensive operations before acquiring locks
+- Release locks as soon as possible
+- Use asynchronous processing for long-running operations
+- Consider breaking operations into smaller transactions

+### Limitations

+- **Lock timeout**: Salesforce has implicit lock timeouts; long-running transactions may fail
+- **Retry limits**: Infinite retries are not recommended; set maximum retry attempts (typically 3-5)
+- **NOWAIT availability**: `FOR UPDATE NOWAIT` is not available in all contexts
+- **Lock scope**: Row-level locking only; cannot lock at object level
+- **Cross-object locking**: Locking related objects requires careful ordering to prevent deadlocks

 ## Q&A